underwear/php-eventerra-sdk/README.md

     composer require underwear/php-eventerra-sdk

-PHP Eventerra SDK can ask you to require some more packages (if you don't use them or analogues in your project)

-    composer require php-http/message
-    composer require php-http/guzzle6-adapter
+You can use any PSR-18 compatible http-client, but if you don't have one, let's require guzzle

     composer require guzzlehttp/guzzle

 That is it.